JowoScript/JowoScript/README.md

 <li>Muhammad Nurcahyo Pratomo has the right to blacklist company agencies if there are individuals who threaten and make things difficult for me,  return to the rules of Muhammad Nurcahyo Pratomo</li>
 <li>Muhammad Nurcahyo Pratomo has the right to create global native code and strict code in bytecode form with a valid commercial license in the field of science with new programing language</li>
 <li>Whatever type of cryptocurrency is strictly prohibited and into blacklist, return to the rules of Muhammad Nurcahyo Pratomo (the law by law)</li>
-<li>Money laundering is strictly prohibited, return to the rules of Muhammad Nurcahyo Pratomo (the law by law)</li>
+<li>Money laundering is strictly prohibited, return to the rules of Muhammad Nurcahyo Pratomo (the law by law) and government</li>
 <li>Whatever the type of music and video, everything is regulated in the provision of services for each application and does not violate copyright, return to the rules of Muhammad Nurcahyo Pratomo (the law by law)</li>
 <li><b>Minimum age required to be 18 years old in using programming language code and can use good logic algorithms</b> return to the rules of Muhammad Nurcahyo Pratomo (the law by law) </li>
 <li>Price tag that has been applied cannot be contested by any party, either in the future or now, return to the rules of Muhammad Nurcahyo Pratomo (the law by law)</li>